eurecom-asp/sasv-joint-optimisation/README.md

 ### Pre-trained models

+The pre-trained models are uploaded [here](https://nextcloud.eurecom.fr/s/84zF6XEDsXFjWGo).
 You can try to calculate the evaluation score by:
 ```
 python save_sasv_score.py
 ```